CyunXiong/SGACNet/README.md

 |      **ResNet34-NBt1D**    |    35.6     |    74.1     |    79.7    | RGBD  | [model]() |

 ## Citations
 >Yang Zhang, Chenyun Xiong, Junjie Liu, Xuhui Ye, and Guodong Sun.
 Spatial-information Guided Adaptive Context-aware Network for Efficient RGBD Semantic Segmentation[J].
 IEEE Sensors Journal, 2023.

 ## Installation
-### 1.Clone repository:
+### 1. Clone repository:
-Please be navigate to the cloned directory.
+Please navigate to the cloned directory.
 ```
 git clone --recursive https://github.com/CyunXiong/SGACNet.git
 cd /path/to/this/repository
 ```
-### 2.Create conda environment and install all dependencies:
+### 2.Create a conda environment and install all dependencies:
-Note we are using python 3.7+.
+Note we are using Python 3.7+.
 Torch 1.3.1 and torchvision 0.4.2
 ```
 conda env create -f rgbd_segmentation.yaml
 conda activate SGACNet
 ```

 ### 3. Data Preparation
 We trained our networks on [NYUv2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html), [SUNRGB-D](https://rgbd.cs.princeton.edu/), and [Cityscapes](https://www.cityscapes-dataset.com/).
 And they are stored in ```<dir>/datasets```.

 ### 4. Download pre-trained ImageNet models
 [ImageNet](https://www.tensorflow.org/datasets/catalog/imagenet2012) can be downloaded for our selected backbones on the above datasets.
 Stored in ```<dir>/trained_models/imagenet```.
 >* Note that we reported the inference time for all datasets in our paper.

 ## Training
-Use ```main.py``` to train SGACNet on NYUv2, SUNRGB-D and Cityscapes.
-Otherwise, you can use imagenet_pretraining.py to create your own pretrained weights.
+Use ```main.py``` to train SGACNet on NYUv2, SUNRGB-D, and Cityscapes.
+Otherwise, you can use imagenet_pretraining.py to create your own pre-trained weights.
 Example:
 * Train our SGACNet on NYUv2:
 > Run ```sh train_nyu.sh(train_sunrgbd.sh/train_cityscapes.sh)```.
 ```